 So with the idea of elect fresh in our mind we are ready ask the following question: why did Jesus come to earth and die?
 Was it so that everyone could be potentially given a chance to maybe be kinda saved if they wanted it?
 Given what we've been over about total depravity that's very unlikely.
 Did He come so that anyone who places their trust in Him might be saved?
 That's probably getting closer.
 John reported that Jesus said,

-"He shall see of the travail of his soul, and shall be satisfied.
+"He shall see of the travail of his soul, and shall be satisfied."And again,

 Consider how effective this was for Peter after he had denied Jesus three times.
 What was it that brought him back?
 Jesus praying in the garden, and God granting the prayers of His Son.